anthonypinter/anthonypinter.github.io/README.md

 bundle exec jekyll serve
 ````

+Navigating to `http://localhost:4000` should result in a lovely recreation of my site.

+## What matters in this repo?

+The following files are important.
+They'll be the ones you want to change to make the site look more like you and less like me.

+* `_data/news.yml` and `_data/publications.yml` are data files that house my news and publications, respectively.
+Both have templates of the structure at the top that you can replicate.
+* `_includes/head.html` has the meta information for the site.
+You'll want to change my name.
+* `/assets` is where you'll want to house pictures, my CV, and publication PDFs (the last category lives in `/assets/papers`).
+* `/js/main.js` is where the CSS for the site is (see below for an explanation of my blasphemous web design choice here).
+* `_config.yml` has some information about the site in it that you'll want to adjust.

-### Adjust the CSS
+### A note about my CSS choices

 In the switchover from Gulp based compiler to Jekyll, I was lazy.
 The css and scss files located in `/css` don't do anything.
 Ignore them.

 Instead, the CSS is inconveniently housed in `/js/main.js` on **line 83**.
-In more heavy duty production, this would be a nightmare.
+In a more heavy duty production, this would be a nightmare.
 However, for a 4-5 page, mostly static site... idgaf.
 Do with this what you will (but if you have working knowledge of JS... which I don't... and happen to fix this so that it references a standalone CSS/SCSS file please do let me know).